 The Friends of the Rialto is an advocacy group founded in 1983 by Escott O. Norton, and is dedicated to the preservation and revitalization of the beautiful Rialto Theatre in South Pasadena, California.

 While the Rialto remains in remarkably original condition, it has fallen into a state of disrepair.
-A few years ago the lease-holder stopped continuous operation and only rented it for special occasions.
-It was closed to the public about 5 years ago.
-In early 2015 the Rialto was purchased by a new owner, who intends to restore the exterior and find good tenants who will renovate the interior spaces.
+About 10 years ago the lease-holder stopped continuous operation and only rented it for special occasions.
+It was closed to the public soon after.
+In early 2015 the Rialto was purchased by a new owner who intends to eventually restore the exterior and find good tenants who will renovate the interior spaces.
 At this point no leases have been signed so Friends of the Rialto will continue to advocate for the best use of the Rialto Theatre building.

 Friends of the Rialto’s mission is to advocate for preservation of the Rialto, and to be a part of negotiations for any future revitalization.
 We are not the owners of the building, just local residents, theater lovers and preservationists who want to see this beautiful theatre brought back to life, and once again be a cultural and social center for the community.
 Whoever takes on the lease of the Rialto, we will continue to speak out for appropriate renovation and protection of the historic elements of the theatre.